zekroTJA/pytter/README.md

 > **ATTENTION**
 This project is in an very early state of development, so, neither API coverage as same as functionality is guaranteed.
 Also, I am not that convenient with python, so, feel free to contribute a pull request or issue if something is improvable.

 pytter is a work in progress Twitter API wrapper focused on light design and simple implementation.
-Currently, pytter will only support the Tweet, Direct messaging, Media, Trends, Geo and Labs API and no Ads, Metrics or Premium API endpoints.
+Currently, pytter will only support the Tweet, Direct messaging, Media, Trends, Geo and Labs API and no Ads, Metrics, Premium or Enterprise API endpoints.

 ---